shuhad786/Budget-app/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> This is a blog application in the which the user can create posts, comments and login with username and password.
+> This is a Budget application in the which the user can create categories, transactions and login with username and password.

 To get a local copy up and running, follow these steps.